 These are the first-born children of both Abraham and Isaac.
-Hagar gave birth to Ishmael but he was not considered the “promised child” and Esau (see Three Books and The Day) sold his birth right to Jacob.
+Hagar gave birth to Ishmael but he was not considered the “promised child” and Esau (see Three Books and The Day) sold his birthright to Jacob.
 So neither of these men received the rights of the first-born; this is in agreement with the shadowing of Adam and Jesus. ( FYI Muslims say they are the spiritual children of Abraham through Ishmael.)
 You can read that both of these men maintained a relationship with their fathers because both of them showed up to help bury their fathers; Genesis 25:9 for Abraham and Genesis 35:29 for Isaac.
 Josephus, a Jewish historian, actually uses the death of Isaac as a dividing point for his history book The Antiquities of the Jews.

 Ishmael is an interesting “type and shadow” he was born from an Egyptian and got an Egyptian wife; Egypt for Christians is associated with our bondages and addictions before we are saved.
 So even though Egypt still holds that shadow Ishmael takes on an added shadowing because he is something personal/family in our lives.
-One of the last mentions of him is in Genesis 25:18 and refers to the fact that his descendents lived in hostility (or to the east of) all of their brothers.
+One of the last mentions of him is in Genesis 25:18 which refers to the fact that his descendants lived in hostility (or to the east of) all of their brothers.
 According to Josephus Ishmael became the father of the Arabians. (see Part 2)

 References:1.12.2 The Antiquities of the Jews, Zondervan NIV Exhaustive Concordance

 Nice blog.
 I never thought of Ishmael and Esau being a type of Adam; first born without the firstborn blessing.
 Very cool.

 Pingback: Passover to Pentecost – What Is Important | Mark's Bible Study

 Pingback: Christmas Verses – The First Coming #3 | Mark's Bible Study